Renewables

 If more than one participant bids floor price, they must compete by offering contribution share payment

-In the first six years after commissioning, operators sell electricity in the open market.
+In the first six years after commissioning, operators would sell electricity in the open market.
 However, they are guaranteed at least 4.95 United States dollar cents per kilowatt-hour.
 It translates to USD 49.5 per MWh (EUR 45.75 per MWh at the current exchange rate).

 Companies can send financial bids ranging between 3.5 cents and 5.5 cents per kilowatt-hour.
 The lowest five proceed to the auction, though the list can be expanded if there are equal bids.
 The lowest bid is the basis level in the process.